tryton-vanmeer/tower-of-babel/HelloWorld/c/README.md

 ## Running

 ```
-# if not already in build
+# if not already in the build directory:
 cd build

-./hello-world
+# ./<example>
+./HelloWorld
 ```